+Our paper is also related to works on communication with two-sided private information, especially those in which the decision-maker can (attempt to) reveal her private information before the expert talks.
 Chen (2009) considers a Crawford and Sobel (1982) type of framework, but assumes that the decision-maker also has private information about the state.
 She provides conditions under which the decision-maker fails to reveal her signal to the expert in equilibrium and discusses when such revelation (full or partial) is possible.
 In a subsequent paper, Chen and Gordon (2014) argue that full revelation of the decision-maker's information is possible only if her signal is sufficiently informative.
 However, these papers do not discuss whether the decision-maker would benefit or lose from the ex-ante perspective by hiding her information.

 Chen (2012) considers the effects of public information in a Crawford-Sobel framework.
-The paper shows that, depending on the magnitude of the bias and the precision of the public signal, the receiver may be either better or worse off when the sender is asked to report after the public signal arrives.
+The paper shows that, depending on the magnitude of the bias and the precision of the public signal, the receiver may be either better or worse off when the sender is asked to report after the public signal arrives (rather than before).
 Since in Chen (2012) the public signal always arrives prior to the decision-maker choosing her action, her setting is equivalent to a setup in which the receiver has private information and can choose ex-ante whether to commit to reveal or to conceal it before the sender's communication.